Neuropharmacology: Ion channels

 Ion channels located on the surface membrane of the neuron allows for an influx of sodium ions and outward movement of potassium ions during an action potential.
 Selectively blocking these ion channels will decrease the likelihood of an action potential to occur.

 The drug riluzole is a neuroprotective drug that blocks sodium ion channels.
-Since these channels cannot activate, there is no action potential, and the neuron does not perform any transduction of chemical signals into electrical signals and the signal does not move on.
+Through inhibiting these channels, there is no action potential, and the neuron does not perform any transduction of chemical signals into electrical signals and the signal does not move on.
 This drug is used as an anesthetic as well as a sedative.